Aero-ComSci/1-1-4-spinning-with-spirographs-kotharidhruv/README.md

 ```

 ### Explanation
 In this code, the while loop keeps on running until something breaks the loop since we're saying ```while True```.
 When we write ```break```, there is no True or False statement being passed, making the loop undecidable.
+Since there is nothing being passed to escape the loop, the print statement will never be executed.